claudianomagugumoyo/healthcare_readmissions_dashboard/README.md

-# healthcare_readmissions_dashboard
-Interactive healthcare analytics dashboard built with Databricks SQL using CMS hospital readmission data.
+# 🏥 Healthcare Readmissions Analytics Dashboard

+An end-to-end healthcare analytics project built using **Databricks SQL**.
+This project demonstrates the complete analytics workflow, from cleaning real-world healthcare data to designing an interactive dashboard that highlights hospital readmission trends across the United States.

+## Dashboard Preview